Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 	CL-USER> nil
 	NIL

-## When I compile a single function, how does SLIME know which package it's in?
+## When I compile a function, how does SLIME know which package it's in?
 If you're an Emacs user and you've compiled a single Common Lisp form, like a function, using the `C-c C-c` shortcut, then you may have wondered how SLIME knows which package should be active when the Lisp Reader slurps in that form.
-For example, you might have the following code in one buffer:
+For example, you might have the following code in a buffer:

 	:::lisp
 	(in-package foo)